-All staff recognise that children who experience domestic abuse, including intimate partner abuse, referred to as 'teenage relationship abuse' KCSIE, can suffer long lasting emotional and psychological effects.
-Staff also recognise the impact on children seeing, hearing or experiencing the effects of domestic abuse.
-Staff must report any concerns using the school's safeguarding procedures.
+All staff recognise that children can witness and be affected by domestic abuse, that occurs within their home between family members.
+They may also experience abuse within their own intimate relationships referred to as 'teenage relationship abuse' and can suffer ling lasting emotional and psychological effects.
+Staff will report any concerns using the school's safeguarding procedures.